bspann/Azure-OpenAI-Accelerator-Federal/README.md

 ![image](https://user-images.githubusercontent.com/113465005/226238596-cc76039e-67c2-46b6-b0bb-35d037ae66e1.png)

+# Azure OpenAI VBD - Microsoft Federal
-# GPT Powered Search Accelerator built for Azure Government Customers
+## GPT Powered Search Accelerator built for Azure Government
-# Azure OpenAI + Bot Framework + Langchain + Azure SQL + CosmosDB + Vector Store
+# Azure OpenAI + Langchain + Vector Database + Microsoft Teams + Azure SQL + CosmosDB + Azure Bot Framework

 [![Open in VS Code Dev Containers](https://img.shields.io/static/v1?style=for-the-badge&label=Remote%20-%20Containers&message=Open&color=blue&logo=visualstudiocode)](https://vscode.dev/redirect?url=vscode://ms-vscode-remote.remote-containers/cloneInVolume?url=https://github.com/FEDCSUMission/)

 Your organization requires a Multi-Channel Smart Chatbot and a search engine capable of comprehending diverse types of data scattered across various locations.
 Additionally, the conversational chatbot should be able to provide answers to inquiries, along with the source and an explanation of how and where the answer was obtained.
-In other words, you want **private and secured ChatGPT for your organization that can interpret, comprehend, and answer questions about your business data**.
+In other words, you want **private and secured ChatGPT for your organization that can interpret, comprehend, and answer questions about your business and mission data with high accuracy**.

-This repo helps you accelerate your solution for building enterprise GPT Virtual Assistant built with Azure Services, with your own data in your own environment.
+This repo helps you accelerate your solution for building enterprise and mission GPT Virtual Assistant built with Azure Services, with your own data in your own environment.
 The solution consists of:

 1. Backend Bot API built with Bot Framework and exposed to multiple channels (Web Chat, MS Teams, SMS, Email, Slack, etc)
 2. Frontend web application with a Search and a Bot UI.
+3. Jupyter notebooks data scienists and developers can use to get started on building their own use cases.
+4. Data science and development environment using Azure Machine Learning

 The repo is made to teach you step-by-step on how to build an OpenAI based Smart Search Engine.
 Each Notebook builds on top of each other and ends in building the two applications.

 ---
 **Prerequisites**
-* Azure subscription
+* Azure commercial subscription and Azure government subscription.
 * Accepted Application to Azure Open AI, including GPT-4 (mandatory)
 * A Resource Group (RG)  needs to be set for this Workshop POC, in the customer Azure tenant
 * A storage account must be set in place in the RG.